gamefreakcabe/solomons-arboretum/docs/sotc/index.md

 ## Summary

-An anthology of non-sequential fictional stories.
+An collection of non-sequential fictional stories.
 Embark on adventures following individuals most affected by "men of renown" across the vast expanse of the galaxy.
 Each short story takes place in a critical moment or knowledge of critical events in the chronicles to these exceptional entities.

 ## Collection I